Measurements of the associated production of a W boson and a charm quark in proton-proton collisions at $\sqrt{s} =$ 8 TeV: Impact on the strange quark distribution determination

 To assess the impact of the \Wc~ data collected at $\rts=8\TeV$ on $x\PQs(x,\PGm_f^2)$ and $R_{\PQs}(x,\PGm_f^2)$, another QCD fit is performed, using the same parameterization described in Eqs.~(\ref{eq:xgpar}--\ref{eq:xsbarpar}) but without these data.
 The central values of all parton distributions in those two fits are consistent within experimental uncertainties.
-The relative total uncertainties for these two QCD fits are compared for the $\PQs$ quark PDF and $R_{\PQs}$ at the scale of $m^2_{\PW}$ in Fig.~\ref{s_rs_impact}.
+The results of these two QCD fits for the $\PQs$ quark PDF and $R_{\PQs}$ at the scale of $m^2_{\PW}$ are shown in Fig.~\ref{s_rs_impact}.
+The relative total uncertainties are also compared in Fig.~\ref{s_rs_impact}.
 The reduction of the uncertainties for these distribution with respect to those obtained without the new data is clearly visible. \begin{linenomath*}

-\end{linenomath*} The previous CMS analyses of the strange quark content~\cite{CMS-PAPER-SMP-17-014,Chatrchyan:2013mza} each used their own parameterizations of the parton distributions.
-Additionally, the earlier analysis~\cite{Chatrchyan:2013mza} used only HERA I DIS measurements and only the results of the W asymmetry and $\Wc$ cross section measurements at $\rts=7\TeV$, whereas the newer analysis~\cite{CMS-PAPER-SMP-17-014} used the same data as in the present fit, except for the $\Wc$ measurement at 8\TeV.
-When comparing the strange quark distribution and suppression factor between these fits, we observe a general consistency.